consbio/seedlot-selection-tool/docs/setup/install.rst

 For social auth to work, make sure access to user email is activated by the OAuth providers.

 Create a new Python module in ``seedlot-selection-tool/source/sst_project/settings`` called ``custom.py``.
-Add he following to this new file:
+Add the following to this new file:

 .. code-block:: python